zedsuma/Predictor-for-aviator/README.md

 # How to install Aviator Predictor

+### Android Device (Apk)

+To download the official Aviator Predictor for your Android device, follow these simple steps:

+1. Visit the official website: [aviatorpredictor.org](https://aviatorpredictor.org).
+2. Find and click the download link for the Aviator Predictor app.
+3. Install the downloaded APK on your Android device.

+The process is quick and straightforward, allowing you to get the Aviator Predictor up and running in just a few clicks.

 ### Jailbroken Devices

 Add __[https://apt.aviatorpredictor.org](https://aviatorpredictor.org)__ to your Cydia/Zebra/Sileo sources and download it from there.